patricktan6/tp/docs/team/licheng-wu.md

    and storage functioned in the original AB3.
 Understanding of how fitNUS retrieves data from the data file is also needed in order to ensure that commands work as intended.

-* **New Feature**: Added the feature users can switch between the home screen and timetable screen
+* **New Feature**: Added the feature allowing users to switch between the home screen and timetable screen
   * What it does: Allows the user view his timetable on a separate screen from his exercises, routines, lessons, calorie and BMI tracker.
   * Justification: This user-centric feature greatly improves user experience by providing more space to display the timetable.